Windrush Day: Campaign

-Modern day
+Observance

-The purpose of Windrush Day is to encourage "communities across the country to celebrate the contribution of the Windrush Generation and their descendants," according to the United Kingdom government.
-"A Windrush Day will allow communities up and down the country to recognise and honour the enormous contribution of those who stepped ashore at Tilbury Docks 70 years ago," said communities minister Lord Bourne.
+The purpose of Windrush Day is to encourage "communities across the country to celebrate the contribution of the Windrush Generation and their descendants", according to the United Kingdom government.
+"A Windrush Day will allow communities up and down the country to recognise and honour the enormous contribution of those who stepped ashore at Tilbury Docks 70 years ago", said communities minister Nick Bourne.
 Government funding helps a variety of events and activities to take place, such as the day dance performances, exhibitions, and debate.

 On Windrush Day 2021, a plaque was erected in memory of British immigrant rights activist Paulette Wilson, a member of the "Windrush generation" (which term usually refers to those who were born in the Caribbean and settled in the UK between 1948 and 1971).
-The plaque was launched with campaigners including Patrick Vernon and Claire Darke as well as her family at the Wolverhampton Heritage Centre.
-The Centre is a cornerstone of the area's local Caribbean community and was formerly the constituency office of Enoch Powell, where the infamous "Rivers of Blood" speech was written.
+The plaque was launched with campaigners including Patrick Vernon and Claire Darke MBE as well as her family at the Wolverhampton Heritage Centre.
+The centre is a cornerstone of the area's local Caribbean community and was formerly the constituency office of Enoch Powell, where the infamous "Rivers of Blood" speech was written.

+On Windrush Day 2022, the National Windrush Monument was unveiled at Waterloo Station, London.

+In 2025, Windrush Day was on Sunday, 22 June, with events taking place across the country.